nithya-sharma/Cod-dex/README.md

-#30NitesOfCode Challenge
+30NitesOfCode Challenge

-This repositoriy is part of the #30NitesOfCode challenge by Codedex.
+This repository is part of the #30NitesOfCode challenge by Codedex.
 The challenge aims to encourage developers to work on coding projects for 30 consecutive nights, fostering creativity and consistency.